 Suppose we have the vector \(\mathbf{r}\) living in \(\mathbb{R}^2\) decomposed into its components \(\mathbf{r} = x \mathbf{e}_x + y \mathbf{e}_y\), where \(\mathbf{e}_x = (1,0)\) and \(\mathbf{e}_y = (0,1)\).
 Let’s define \(r = \sqrt{x^2 + y^2} = \|\mathbf{r}\|\), the length of \(\mathbf{r}\).

+To find \(\partial_x r\), we shall compare the length of \(\mathbf{r}\) and \(\mathbf{r} + h \mathbf{e}_x\) for some small \(h\).
 We notice that as \(h \to 0\), we have \(\|\mathbf{r} + h \mathbf{e_x}\| \to r + h \partial_x(r)\).
-Taking this approximation, we have
+Taking this approximation., we can draw the following picture.

-\[\cos \theta = \frac{x}{r} = \partial_x(r)\]
+\[\cos \theta = \frac{x}{r} = \frac{h\partial_x(r)}{h} = \partial_x(r).\]

 Similarly, we can conclude

-\[\sin \theta = \frac{y}{r} = \partial_y(r)\]
+\[\sin \theta = \frac{y}{r} = \partial_y(r).\]

 These results further inform us of the gradient of the radius.